tuvalutorture/tuvalutorture/README.md

 A long, long, long, long time ago
 Before the wind, before the snow
 Lived a man, lived a man I know
 Lived a freak of nature named Sir Psycho
+Sir Psycho Sexy that is me
+Sometimes I find I need to scream

 kefka from ffvi was kinda based ngl and his boss theme is my spirit animal